 NTSA reserves the right to adjust these guidelines, as necessary.

 Please check before traveling (internationally) to the USA for any travel restrictions related to vaccine types.
 Requirements for Proof of COVID-19 Vaccination for Air Passengers.

 Release and Assumption of Risk

-Attendees at I/ITSEC will be required to confirm agreement with the following Release and Assumption of Risk:
+Attendees at I/ITSEC will be required to confirm, acknowledge and understand the following:

-- I hereby knowingly assume the risk of injury, harm, and loss associated with I/ITSEC, including any injury, harm, or loss caused by the negligence, fault, or conduct of any kind on the part of the Released Parties.
+3. I hereby knowingly assume the risk of injury, harm, and loss associated with I/ITSEC including any injury, harm, or loss caused by the negligence, fault, or conduct of any kind on the part of the Released Parties.